alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

 [Contact the Animal and Plant Health Agency (APHA)](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) to apply.

-You may also need a Certificate of Free Sale (CFS) to export

 ##Outside the EU

 You need an Export Health Certificate (EHC) to export food for animals outside of the EU.